Sferratore/BookCatalogue/README.md

   * Use the Community Servers Connector to create an Apache Tomcat Server
 * Right click on your compressed project folder under "Target" and follow "Run on server" to deploy your app on the Tomcat server created.
 * To execute your deployed project, right click on your Tomcat Server -> Show Actions -> Show in browser -> Select the URL of localhost + the name of your project.

+## RequestInfo
+Same important info as "MyFirstJakartaWebApp".
+This exercise shows the usage of the "request" object created by the infrastructure.